 Algal toxin levels can vary significantly within blooms and from shoreline to lake, and the absence of toxins in a sample does not indicate safe swimming conditions.
-Phycocyanin and fluoroprobe algae levels have been well below the levels indicating susceptibility for harmful algal blooms (HABs) in the main body of the lake, and open water microcystis (algae toxin) levels have been well below the thresholds for safe swimming in both 2013 and 2014.
+The fluoroprobe algae levels have been well below the levels indicating susceptibility for harmful algal blooms (HABs) in the main body of the lake, and open water microcystis (algae toxin) levels have been well below the thresholds for safe swimming from 2013 through 2015.
 The single shoreline bloom sample in late August of 2013 and early September of 2014 showed high algae but low blue green algae levels, and as a result, toxin levels were low.
+Most water samples in the open water and along the shoreline have been comprised primarily of green algae and diatoms.